tomjnixon/arduino-scons-alt/examples/README.md

 multibuild
 ----------

-Multiple builds with diferent flags uploaded to diferent arduinos.
+Multiple builds with different flags uploaded to different arduinos.
 Use `-j2` to upload in parallel.

 libraries